 Contractual Obligations and Commitments

 The disclosure of our contractual obligations and commitments was included in our Annual Report.
-Since the filing of our Annual Report we have entered into a sublease agreement, refer to Note 14 Subsequent Events for further information on this agreement.
-There have been no other material changes from the contractual commitments and obligations previously disclosed in our Annual Report.
+There have been no material changes from the contractual commitments and obligations previously disclosed in our Annual Report.

 Off-Balance Sheet Arrangements